Smartphone Vendor Market Share, Q3 2014

 Research Analyst, Tablets

-Research Manager, Mobile Phones
+Research Manager, Wearable and Mobile Phones

 Research Manager, Mobility & Consumer